86 billion dollars.

 Pilates improves strength, flexibility, and suppleness of the muscles of the hip and shoulder girdle.
 Fluid and supported movement through these joints helps prevent unnecessary torque on the vertebral column.

-Yoga is a form of mind–body exercise which couples physical exercise with mental focus through breathing and meditation.
+Yoga is a form of mind–body exercise that couples physical exercise with mental focus through breathing and meditation.

 Here are some of the best Pilates exercises for low back pain, from the healthyfoodhouse.com: